zserub/TeachPos-Generator/README.md

 - Any separator works
 - For folding: Write `FOLD <name>` before the positions you want to put into that folder.
 It will fold everything till the next FOLD line.
 Same rules applied for subfolding but use `SUBFOLD <name>`
 - Use SUBFOLD only in a FOLD
+- You don't need to use folds, but if you do, each position must be in a folder.

 You are allowed to
 - add positions with or without folds and subfold